If you’ve ever woken up with back pain, you’ll understand how debilitating it can be.

 Typically, conservative treatment plans, which avoid painful positions and follow a structured physiotherapy regimen, may relieve most people’s symptoms within a few weeks.

 2. Pinched Nerve

-If your doctor suspects a pinched nerve, they may run a nerve conduction study to establish if you whether you have a damaged nerve.
-Alternatively, they could use electromyography to see if there is damage to the nerves leading to the muscle or an MRI to check for potential nerve root compression.
+If your doctor suspects a pinched nerve, they may run a nerve conduction study to identify any damaged nerves.
+Alternatively, they may use diagnostic tests such as an EMG or MRI to check for damage to the nerves leading to the muscle or for nerve root compression.

 The most common treatment for a pinched nerve is rest.

 If rest is not enough, a physiotherapist can recommend exercises that may help to relieve pressure on the nerve by strengthening and stretching the muscles in the affected area and identifying underlying causes.

 Arthritis refers to swelling or tenderness in one or more joints, and there is a range of different types of arthritis with varying causes and symptoms.
 Some types of arthritis such as osteoarthritis can cause back pain, most commonly in the lower back.

 To determine if back pain is caused by arthritis, a healthcare professional will typically perform a physical exam, and order tests such as an MRI and X-ray to diagnose the condition if necessary.